 Part three: It’s important

-Compassion International Health Advisor Terry Laura has worked in public health for decades with organisations such as World Vision and Food for the Hungry in countries such as Myanmar, Indonesia and Sudan.
+Compassion International Health Advisor Terry Laura has worked in public health for decades with organisations such as World Vision and Food for the Hungry in countries like Myanmar, Indonesia and Sudan.
 Responding to crisis situations, she has seen how malnutrition can damage a child’s long-term wellbeing.

 “Malnourished children won’t do as well in school, they’ll get ill more often and due to their malnourished state, more will die,” says Laura.
 “Even as adults, studies show they won’t earn as much, have as high of an IQ and won’t have as much physical stamina as their well-nourished counterparts.
 Nutrition is everything.
 You have to ensure they are well nourished at the beginning of their lives and follow that throughout their life.”

-That’s why Compassion’s Child Survival Program, which supports pregnant mums and babies from birth to three years old, provides vital nutritional support.
+That’s why Compassion’s Mums and Babies Program, which supports pregnant mums and babies from birth to three years old, provides vital nutritional support.
 The height and weight of the children is monitored every month to detect the first signs of malnutrition and equip mothers to provide for their babies to head off the life-long effects of malnutrition before they start.

 We’ve all seen the pictures of extremely malnourished children in the news.
 Often times, these extreme cases are due to crisis situations such as war, famine and natural disasters.
 Because of the preventative care Compassion assisted children have already received, few children within Compassion’s programs are found to be in such a severely malnourished state.
 More often, children who are found to be malnourished within Compassion’s programs are mildly or moderately malnourished.

-In these cases, we work with the children’s families to identify the problem’s cause—is it a lack of resources or a lack of knowledge?
+In these cases, we work with the children’s families to identify the problem’s cause.
 We also offer vitamin supplements and additional nutritional support based on need and context.
 We monitor their progress monthly and offer continued support until the child’s health has become stable.

-Sometimes a crisis situation such as a drought, price hike or a natural disaster will increase a child’s risk of malnutrition.
+Sometimes a crisis situation, such as a natural disaster, will increase a child’s risk of malnutrition.
 In these cases, Compassion also responds with additional support until the situation is stable.

 “Our church partners really have the best interests of the children at heart,” says Laura.
 “As soon as they notice something is going on, they do all they can to get that child the help they need.
 The church workers bend over backwards.
 When you see the circumstances they’re working in, the work they do is so impressive.”